DarioCorno/counterUp/README.md

 # Usage

-CountUp just need one or more HTML elements to hold the displayed value.
+counterUp just need one or more HTML elements to hold the displayed value.
 You can bind the countUp to as many elements as you want using standard CSS selectors.

 Params:
 - `selector` = the selector used to bind the counterUp to DOM elements